 Mindfulness also aids students in their studies.
 It’s effective for all ages —

-• Elementary students practising mindfulness show better behaviour, and emotional control, and do well in school.
+- Elementary students practicing mindfulness show better behavior, and emotional control, and do well in school.
 (Harpin, Rossi, Kim, & Swanson, 2016)

-• Teenagers preparing for exams and practising mindfulness have less depression and anxiety, leading to better grades.
+- Teenagers preparing for exams and practicing mindfulness have less depression and anxiety, leading to better grades.
 (Bennett & Dorjee, 2016)

 Positive Impacts for Students